Nura (river): Course

-The river rises in the Kyzyltas mountains, a subrange of the Kazakh Uplands and flows initially north-northwestwards for about 100 km.
+The river rises in the Kyzyltas mountains, 4 km south of Qarakolboldy, which is a subrange of the Kazakh Uplands and flows initially north-northwestwards for about 100 km.
 It then turns to the west and flows in that direction for 220 km, then southwest for 180 km.
-The Nura turns north near Esengeldi for about 200 km, eventually turning southwest as it draws close to Nur-Sultan near the river Irtysh.
-From there, it flows southwest for almost 300 mi through a series of lakes, including Korgalzhyn, finally ending in the endorheic Lake Tengiz.
-The river's largest tributaries are the Sherubainura, Ulken Kundyzdy, and Akbastau rivers.
+The Nura turns north near Esengeldi for about 200 km, eventually turning southwest as it draws close to Astana near the river Irtysh.
+From there, it flows southwest for almost 300 mi through a series of lakes, including Sholakshalkar and Korgalzhyn, finally ending in the endorheic Lake Tengiz.
+The river's largest tributaries are the Sherubainura, Ulken Kundyzdy, Akbastau and Ashchysu.
 It is heavily used for irrigation and municipal water supply.
 The average discharge at the mouth is 28.39 m3/s.